-NAISA is pleased to launch its 2021 Call For Submissions Digital in Nature
+NAISA is pleased to launch its 2023 Call For Submissions REIMAGINE

-Categories: Sound Art/Electroacoustic, Videomusic, Radio/Transmission Art and Installation Art
+Categories: Categories: Sound Art/Electroacoustic, Videomusic, Radio/Transmission Art, Interactive Installation

-New Adventures in Sound Art (NAISA) invites artists of all ages and nationalities to submit works on the theme Digital in Nature for consideration in New Adventures in Sound Art’s 2021 and 2022 programming.
+New Adventures in Sound Art (NAISA) invites artists of all ages and nationalities to submit works on the theme REIMAGINE for consideration in New Adventures in Sound Art’s 2024 programming.

-Preference in programming will be given to works that respond in some way to the theme “Digital in Nature.”
-Individual interpretations or variations on the theme are encouraged, but works should be realized with sound as their primary component.
 A variety of presentation formats are possible for in-person or online events, such as performances, installation exhibitions, audio-visual screenings, radio or internet broadcasts, mobile experiences and any emerging or alternative digital media formats that include sound as a primary element.
 NAISA is interested in exploring online presentation contexts that expand social communities and invite a multitude of voices for online sharing, learning and discussion.
-Works of any duration are permitted, but special consideration will be given to works that are 5 minutes or less.
+For fixed media works, any duration is encouraged, but special consideration will be given to works that are 5 minutes or less.

 This year’s call includes consideration for two special awards: